-The Physics Department at UNF endeavors to create new learning opportunities for our students, as evidenced by the launch of these new initiatives:
+The Physics Department at UNF endeavors to create learning opportunities for our students, as evidenced by the launch of these initiatives:

 For the Physics Internship Program, see the Chair of the Department of Physics.
 Also, note that the host internship and student internship application forms are linked on this page to the top right under "Helfpul Links".

 Two-thirds of the UNF physics graduates over the past decade have continued their studies in graduate or professional schools, including the likes of University of Utah, Rice University, Stanford University, Ohio State University, Johns Hopkins University, Cornell University, University of California-Berkeley, Cologne University in Germany, University of Florida, Florida State University, Mayo Clinic Medical College, and the American University of Beirut.
 Other graduates have taken positions in national laboratories (Los Alamos, NASA), the military, private industry (e.g., Vistakon, Saft Battery, General Electric, Lockheed Martin, etc.) and secondary teaching (e.g., Stanton College Preparatory School, Paxon School of Advanced Studies, Douglas Anderson School of the Arts, etc.).